-SCDHHS compiled a list of the laws, regulations, policies, standards and directives that directly impact home and community-based settings.
-The list was vetted through the appropriate leadership at SCDHHS, the South Carolina Department of Disabilities and Special Needs (SCDDSN) and other stakeholders to ensure that it was complete.
+SCDHHS compiled a list of the laws, regulations, policies, standards and directives that directly impact HCB settings.
+The list was vetted through the appropriate leadership at SCDHHS, the SCDDSN and other stakeholders to ensure that it was complete.

 The list of laws, regulations, etc., was separated according to HCB setting.
 They were read and reviewed to determine that the law, regulation, etc. is not a barrier to the settings standards outlined in the HCBS Rule.
 This review took place between October 2014 and January 2015.
 Any changes to any of the following laws, regulations, policies, standards and directives after that time period have not been reviewed but will be subject to the ongoing compliance process.
 The settings for South Carolina are divided as follows: